Honduran mom and children in iconic tear gas photo allowed into U.S.

 Congressman Jimmy Gomez, D-Calif., said on Twitter that Meza and her children were allowed into the U.S. to claim asylum after waiting seven hours of waiting and being told the facility was at capacity.

+Barragán said U.S. Customs and Border Protection (CBP) had refused to let the lawmakers inside the Otay Mesa facility, to show them the full capacity they were citing.

+Late Monday evening, CBP tweeted that with the influx of Central American families, "the processing system at CBP and our partner agencies has hit capacity."

-Meza’s family and eight unaccompanied children were let in to be processed for asylum, lawyers from the American Immigration Lawyers Association who were with the asylum seekers said early Tuesday.
+Meza’s family and eight unaccompanied children were let in to be processed for asylum, lawyers with the asylum seekers said earlier Tuesday.

-A family of five, two adult men, the lawyers, Gomez and Congresswoman Nanette Diaz Barragán, D-Calif., remained, the lawyers said.

 Meza, a 39-year-old mother of five, was captured on camera by a veteran Reuter’s photographer after U.S. border authorities fired tear gas on hundreds of migrants who sought to enter the United States illegally near San Diego last month.